Otto D. Tolischus: Arrest and imprisonment after the attack on Pearl Harbor

-Tolischus was assigned to Tokyo in January 1941.
-A few hours after the Japanese attack on Pearl Harbor that December, Tolischus was arrested and imprisoned for five months, where he was regularly beaten and tortured.
+A few hours after the Japanese attack on Pearl Harbor on December 8, Tolischus was arrested and imprisoned for five months, where he was regularly beaten and tortured.
 During this period of imprisonment, the Japanese manager of the Times Tokyo Bureau, Junnosuke Ofusa, took food and clothes to Tolischus.
 The ongoing contact continued until Tolischus was sent to the United States as part of a prisoner exchange in 1942.